How To Get A Loved One Into Rehab

 • Money issues, like requests for money without an explanation, stealing from family members

-The risk of getting addicted to alcohol or drugs varies according to several factors.
+The risk of becoming addicted to alcohol or drugs varies according to several factors.
 These include one’s genetic makeup, environment, the possibility of a co-occurring mental health disorder, and the drug itself.

 A woman wondering how to get a loved one into rehab.